 What are your tips for indoor active play?

 Did you know that Playworks offers school staff and youth workers workshops on how to run indoor recess?
-Bring a Playworks Trainer to your school or afterschool program and learn how to implement play activities throughout the day, rain or shine.
+Bring a Playworks to your school or afterschool program and learn how to implement play activities throughout the day, rain or shine.